-Proceeds of the Bonds are used to fund approved remediation payments under the Petroleum Environmental Cleanup Fund Award (PECFA) Program, which is a petroleum storage remediation program.
+Bonds were issued in 2000 through 2004 to fund approved remediation payments under the Petroleum Environmental Cleanup Fund Award (PECFA) Program, which is a petroleum storage remediation program.
 In existence since 1987, the PECFA Program reimburses owners of petroleum storage tanks for 75% to 99% of remediation cost related to soil and groundwater contamination.
 The State of Wisconsin Department of Commerce (Department of Commerce) is responsible for the review and approval of remediation payments.

-Prior to the issuance of the Bonds, remediation payments approved under the PECFA Program were paid with Petroleum Inspection Fees, as they were collected; however, the timing of the collections did not permit all remediation payments to be paid at the time they were presented and approved.
-When the first Bonds were issued in March 2000, the backlog of approved but unpaid claims was about \$200 million.
-The issuance of the Bonds has allowed the PECFA Program to make payments in a timely matter and has provided economic savings to the State, since the debt service costs on the Bonds have been expected to be less than the interest costs that accrue on the unpaid remediation awards.
+Prior to the issuance of the Bonds, remediation payments approved under the PECFA Program were paid with Petroleum Inspection Fees as they were collected; however, the timing of the collections did not permit all remediation payments to be paid at the time they were presented and approved.
+When Bonds were first issued in March 2000, the backlog of approved but unpaid claims was about \$200 million.
+The issuance of the Bonds allowed the PECFA Program to make payments in a timely matter and provided economic savings to the State, since the debt service costs on the Bonds were less than the interest costs that accrued on the unpaid remediation awards.